moritzstadler/acvi-med/README.md

 <pre><code>sudo docker-compose up -d --build</code></pre>

-You should be able to view the web application in your browser by accessing `localhost` or the domain of the server you set the project up on.
+You should be able to view the web application in your browser by typing `http://localhost` or the domain of the server you set the project up on in your browser's address bar.
 The initial credentials are `changeme` `changeme`.
 After logging in you should first create a new admin user for yourself by entering your email, checking 'Admin' and clicking 'Create'.
 After that open the activation link and select a secure password for yourself.
 Make sure to only delete the `changeme` account after you have successfully created another admin user.

 # Annotation and Import